phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 405776
+#Total Number of Tweets: 1415250
-#Number of Clinton Tweets: 373334
+#Number of Trump Tweets: 406483
-#Number of Cruz Tweets: 292908
+#Number of Clinton Tweets: 373541
-#Number of Sanders Tweets: 247251
+#Number of Cruz Tweets: 293320
-#Number of Rubio Tweets: 72870
+#Number of Sanders Tweets: 247408
-#Number of Carson Tweets: 21517
+#Number of Rubio Tweets: 72950
-#Total Number of Tweets:
+#Number of Carson Tweets: 21555
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---